Online-RPG-Game/Frontend/README.md

 ## Defining the World
 ### Hospital

 The whole gameplay happens in a multi-storey hospital building.
+Character should be able to move from room to room.